 If you’re looking for the mobility and flexibility component, we’ve separated most of them from the main progressions.

-In the TMA app, we’ve integrated most of the mobility and flexibility work in the warm-up and cooldown sections.
+In the THE Movement Athlete app, we’ve integrated most of the mobility and flexibility work in the warm-up and cooldown sections.
 However, there are also certain exercises tha are included in the main progression as well.

 You can read more on mobility for this skill here: The Best Mobility Exercises for Press to Handstand.